dmurvihill/motion-sdk/docs/markdown/motion-sdk.closederror.cause.md

 ## ClosedError.cause property

-error that caused the closure
+Error that caused the closure.

 **Signature:**